 What is this?

-The River Crossing Soundscape Project is a series of community workshops.
-In these workshops we will explore the sounds of the river valley and the sounds created by the people that have inhabited it over the centuries up to the present day.
+Our Soundscape Projects start with series of community workshops.
+In these workshops we will explore the sounds of the environment and the sounds created by the people that have inhabited it over the centuries up to the present day.

 - Sounds can be natural (wind, water, birds and animals, etc.) or created by human activity (music, spoken words, traffic, industry, etc.)